Internal Tools Development

 The spreadsheet stage

 Every custom internal tool starts life as a spreadsheet.
-This is not a criticism.
-Spreadsheets are brilliant prototyping tools.
-They are flexible, familiar, and free.
-A new process almost always begins in Google Sheets or Excel, and that is exactly right.
+This isn't a criticism.
+Spreadsheets are brilliant prototyping tools: flexible, familiar, and free.
+A new process almost always begins in Google Sheets or Excel, and that's exactly right.

 The problem is when the spreadsheet becomes permanent infrastructure.
 It happens gradually.
 A tracking sheet gains more columns.
 Someone adds conditional formatting.
-A VLOOKUP pulls data from another tab.
-A second person starts editing the same file.
+A VLOOKUP pulls data from another tab, then a second person starts editing the same file.
 Six months later, the business is running a critical process on a tool that was never designed for it.

 Specific failure modes make this dangerous.

-Formula errors that cascade silently.
-A mistyped cell reference in a commission calculation spreadsheet went unnoticed for three months.
-Spreadsheets have limited validation that is easily bypassed or overlooked.
+• Formula errors that cascade silently A mistyped cell reference in a commission spreadsheet can go unnoticed for three months.
+Spreadsheets have limited validation, easily bypassed or overlooked.
 A formula can return a plausible but wrong number, and nothing flags it.

-Version conflicts.
-Two people edit the same file.
+• Version conflicts Two people edit the same file.
 One saves over the other's changes.
-Or worse, someone downloads a copy, works offline, and uploads it back.
-Now there are two versions of truth, and nobody knows which is current.
-This is the point where businesses recognise they need a single source of truth.
+Or someone downloads a copy, works offline, and uploads it back.
+Now there are two versions of truth, and this is the point where businesses recognise they need a single source of truth.

-No audit trail.
-When a number changes, nobody knows who changed it, when, or why.
-Version history exists, but it records cell-level edits without context.
+• No audit trail When a number changes, nobody knows who changed it, when, or why.
+Version history records cell-level edits without context.
 Reconstructing what happened requires archaeology.

-Manual copy-paste between sheets.
-Data lives in one spreadsheet but is needed in another.
-Someone copies it across.
-They forget one week.
+• Manual copy-paste between sheets Data lives in one spreadsheet but is needed in another.
+Someone copies it across, then forgets one week.
 Now two systems disagree, and a customer gets the wrong delivery date.

 These are not theoretical problems.
 They are the specific, recurring patterns that signal a business has outgrown its spreadsheets.
 The spreadsheet stage is healthy and necessary.
 Staying in it too long is expensive.
 We cover the practical process of moving from spreadsheets to structured systems in our guide to spreadsheet migration.